near/NEPs/0000-access-keys.md

 #### Permissions

-- One unresolved question is permissions model.
-Right now I'm still sceptical about the `full_access` flag.
+Not clear whether a single pair of `receiver_id`/`method_name` is enough to cover all use-cases at the moment.
-- It's also not clear whether a single pair of `receiver_id`/`method_name` is enough to cover all use-cases.
+E.g. if I want to use my account that already has some code on it, e.g. vesting locked account.
+I can't deploy a new code on it, so I can't use a `proxy` method.

 # Future possibilities
 [future-possibilities]: #future-possibilities